NOTE: CIS has paused the fellowship program.

 Documentation, witnessing, archives.
 The use of technology by the human-rights community has long been central to documentation, which is essential to human rights practice.
 Acts of witnessing and the tasks of documenting and archiving are increasingly transformed by new technological applications.

 All Fellows will participate in a working group that brings them together monthly for discussions of human rights, technology applications, research methods, and each other’s projects.
-At some point, each Fellow will present his/her project to the group.
+At some point during the year, each Fellow will present his/her project to the group.

 The findings or product of one’s research can take several forms, including a scholarly or policy paper, a video, an invention, a new process of, for example, data gathering or documentation, an exhibit, or any number of other possibilities.
 Anticipated outputs should be included in the application, but the final product may differ depending on one’s research experience.

-There may be other events and activities in the program in which the Fellows can participate, such as conferences.
+There may be other events and activities in the program in which the Fellows will participate, such as conferences, workshops, and the like.

 Thank you for your interest and participation.